OgreCodes/DjangoPython3.Docker/README.md

 ### Configure MySQL Server

 **Note:** *Setting up MySQL Server is optional.
-If you don't need MySQL, skip to [Creating the Initial Django Migration](#creating-the-initial-migration) and Django will automatically create an SQLLite database under `/code' for you.*
+If MySQL isn't required, skip to [Creating the Initial Django Migration](#creating-the-initial-migration) and Django will automatically create an SQLLite database in the topmost folder of the django project.*

 To set up MySQL, stop the django container with `CTRL-C` or `docker-compose stop`; then open `docker-compose.yml` and uncomment the db settings and the links section under the django settings and set the database name, user, and password.